Penfore/our-currency-converter/README.md

 - **No Personal Data**: The app doesn't collect or store personal information
 - **Network Requests**: Only makes requests to ExchangeRate-API for currency data
-- **Local Storage**: Only stores user's preferred currency selection locally
+- **Local Storage**: Stores conversion history and preferences locally on device
+- **Secure API Keys**: API keys stored in external configuration files (not in source code)
 - **Open Source**: All code is public and auditable

 For security reports, please see our [Security Policy](SECURITY.md).